 The novelty of this study comes from examining the temporal dynamics of diversity at the gene level.
 To evaluate all genes in the nitrification and denitrification pathways, novel Hidden Markov Models (HMMs) were developed that can recognize the broad diversity found in environmental samples.
 They found that while different environmental conditions impair microbiome growth and the gene expression of some populations, at the same time, it can stimulate others.
 High biodiversity at the organism or genetic level creates more resiliency, and the microbiome community can respond more rapidly to environmental changes.

 Bill Nelson, Pacific Northwest National Laboratory, William.Nelson@pnnl.gov

-This research was supported by the U.S. Department of Energy (DOE), Office of Biological and Environmental Research (BER), as part of the Subsurface Biogeochemical Research Scientific Focus Area (SFA) at Pacific Northwest National Laboratory (PNNL).
+This research was supported by the U.S. Department of Energy (DOE), Office of Science, Biological and Environmental Research Program, as part of the Subsurface Biogeochemical Research Scientific Focus Area (SFA) at Pacific Northwest National Laboratory (PNNL).

 Published: March 4, 2020

 W.C.
 Nelson, E.B.
 Graham, A.R.
 Crump, S.J.
 Fansler, E.V.
 Arntzen, D.W.
 Kennedy, J.C.
 Stegen, “Distinct temporal diversity profiles for nitrogen cycling genes in a hyporheic microbiome”.
 PLoS ONE 15(1) e0228165 (2020).
 [DOI: 10.1371/ journal.pone.0228165]